hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

   uint64 node_id = 1;

   /**
-   * The source roster hash is the hash of the roster containing the node generating the TssMessage.
+   * A hash of the roster containing the node generating the TssMessage.
    */
   bytes source_roster_hash = 2;